 Convalescent leave is a nonchargeable absence from duty granted to expedite a Soldier's return to full duty after illness, injury, or childbirth.
-The unit commander or designee is the approval authority for up to 30 days convalescent leave (84 days after normal pregnancy and childbirth) for a Soldier returning to duty after illness or injury.
-NGB is the only approval authority for requests in excess of 30 days (or in excess of 84 days for childbirth).
+The unit commander or designee is the approval authority for up to 30 days convalescent leave for a Soldier returning to duty after illness or injury.
+NGB is the only approval authority for requests in excess of 30 days.

 Extended Convalescent Leave (In Excess of Thirty Days)

 Overview: The Office of the Chief Surgeon, Army National Guard (ARNG-CSG), reviews and approves all convalescent leave requests in excess of 30 days for all Title 32 (T32) AGR Soldiers IAW with NGR (AR) 600-5 Paragraph 3-8 (c.).
 ARNG-CSG is the only approval authority for this leave request.
 This insures that:

 a.
 All cases are judged by a common medical standard;